jonasmue/jonasportfol.io/src/posts/cover-letters-gpt2.md

 perfect, as they sometimes suffer from semantic inconsistencies or word repetition, we can nevertheless see, that the model has for sure learned important aspects of writing cover letters.

-The cover letters are structured in a typical way: they start with an introduction, before the main part emphasizes on previous experience or achievements.
+The generated cover letters are structured in a typical way: they start with an introduction, before the main part emphasizes on previous experience or achievements.
 Finally, the texts end with a concluding sentence and a salutation.
 Interestingly, the model often combines the applicant's names from names seen in the training data but sometimes also comes up with its very own names.